tmns/ember-cli-slicker/README.md

 Here though, Fastboot compatible means that it **WILL** be loaded into Fastboot but that it simply won't be evaluated until it reaches the browser.
 Perfect!
 This is accomplished by editing the package's `index.js` to create a separate *vendor tree* for the JS that you don't want to be evaluated in Fastboot.
 Aside from that you don't have to touch the actual package's JS at all.

 Thus, aside from `index.js`, all of the original code of `ember-cli-slick` is exactly the same!
 That means the API is also the same.
-The following sections of the README is in turn exactly the same as the original package's README at the time of writing.
-So you can ust drop it in and use it like you always have, but also enjoy the benefits of Server Side Rendering ^_^
+In turn, the following sections of the README have been taken directly from the original package's README (at the time of writing).
+So you can just drop it in and use it like you always have, but also enjoy the benefits of Server Side Rendering ^_^

 Have fun!